 User analytics will also flag features that aren’t working as they should be.
 Rather than waiting for a customer complaint, proactively learn about your user’s needs by looking at their activities and patterns!
 For example, if a feature in the app is used more than others then this is should direct your product marketing and value proposition.

 By understanding your user’s needs, you’ll be able to serve them better.
 In turn, you can expect higher retention rates and lower churn rates.
-Ultimately leading to higher revenue and faster product growth.
+This will ultimately lead to higher revenue and faster product growth.

-How to get started with user behaviour analytics
+How to get started with user behavior analytics?

 Before you start with User Behaviour Analytics, you need to decide on what your goals are.

 User Behaviour Analytics can help you with the following: